db0/Dune-CCG-for-OCTGN/README.markdown

 Changelog
 ---------

+### 1.0.9

+* Modified the card placements to make setup work for 3 and 4 players.
+* Added "Inspect Card" action to allow you to check cards with bad scans.
+* Made the table much bigger.
+This means cards might seem smaller (you can zoom in to fix that) but this was necessary to provide enough space for 3-4 player games.

 ### 1.0.8

 * Minor capitalization changes in card properties to make game compatible with the recent OCTGN Betas.